Brother of Emma Hiddleston and Sarah Hiddleston.

 Graduated from Royal Academy of Dramatic Art (RADA) in London, England.

-His mother is a former stage manager.
+His mother is a former stage manager and still (as of 2018) works in arts marketing and fund-raising.
 His father is a scientist and was the director of a pharmaceutical company.

 His great-great-grandfather was Sir Edmund Vestey, 1st Baronet, an English importer who was created a Baronet for supplying food to British troops during the First World War.